SS Pericles: Loss and rescue

 Pericles' final voyage began from Brisbane in Queensland in 1910.
 She called at Sydney, Hobart and Melbourne and was due to call at Fremantle.
 She was heavily laden with a cargo that included 32,000 boxes of butter, 35,000 frozen carcasses of mutton, 6,000 bales of wool, several thousand cases of apples, 600 tons of lead ingots, 25 tons of tallow and a quantity of coconut oil.
 The lead was on its way to England in 1910 because it contained gold, platinum and silver, and at the time Australia lacked the means to separate the precious and base metals.
 Pericles and her cargo were insured for a total of £750,000.

 Miners in the Newcastle, New South Wales area had been on strike, which had caused a coal shortage in Australia.
-Coal had been imported from the USA, India and Natal, and the strike had ended by 14 March, but the shortage was expected to continue for some weeks.
+Coal had been imported from the US, India and Natal, and the strike had ended by 14 March, but the shortage was expected to continue for some weeks.
 When Pericles called at Melbourne she was delayed there for three days until she could bunker.
 She then left for Fremantle on 24 March.

-At 1532 hrs on 31 March Pericles was off the coast of Western Australia, steaming at 14 kn in good visibility, when she struck a then-uncharted rock off St Alouarn Island, 3+1/2 nmi southeast of Cape Leeuwin, the most south-westerly point on the Australian mainland.
+At 1532 hrs on 31 March Pericles was off the coast of Western Australia, steaming at 14 kn in good visibility, when she struck an uncharted rock off St Alouarn Island, 3+1/2 nmi southeast of Cape Leeuwin, the most south-westerly point on the Australian mainland.
 She passed over the rock but the forward plates of her hull were damaged.
 Within three minutes there was 5 m of water in her forward hold.
 Her Chief Engineer, WL Robertson, and his crew worked waist deep in water to shore up her bulkheads and keep her pumps running.